 - Need jewelry drawers with custom dividers?

 Try to account for EVERYTHING you want to store and how you want to store them all.
 Then figure out what size you need to build each storage section based on the size of the items that will be stored them.
-I’ve created a downloadable chart you can use to help with keep track of your items and measurements.
+I created this chart you can use to help with keep track of your items and measurements.

 I’ve tried to include as many items as possible but included a blank second page which you can customize to meet your specific needs.